 10” piece of ribbon or string (1 per snowflake)

 Wide mouth pint jar (1 per snowflake)

-Borax powder (NOT Boraxo Soap. it is located in most laundry soap aisles)
+Borax powder (NOT Boraxo soap.
+You can find this in most laundry soap aisles)

 - Cut a pipe cleaner into three equal sections.

 - Twist the sections together to form a six-sided snowflake shape.
 Don’t worry if the sides aren’t entirely even.
 You can trim them to get your desired shape.
 Take care to make sure that the snowflake fits inside the mouth of the jar easily.

 - Tie the string around one of the snowflake “arms.”
 Tie the other end to the craft stick.
 The string should be long enough to suspend the snowflake in the jar without touching the bottom or the sides of the jar.

 - Carefully fill the wide mouth with boiling water.
 If you desire, you may add a few drops of the blue food coloring at this point.